rakutenanalytics/ios-rakutenanalytics/README.md

 @section analytics-changelog Changelog

+@subsection analytics-2-9-0 2.9.0 (in progress)
+* [REM-19145](https://jira.rakuten-it.com/jira/browse/REM-19145): Reduced the memory footprint of automatic page view tracking by half by not keeping a strong reference to the previous view controller anymore.
+This comes with a minor change: RSDKAnalyticsState::lastVisitedPage is now deprecated, and always `nil`.

 @subsection analytics-2-8-2 2.8.2 (2017-02-06)
 * [REM-18839](https://jira.rakuten-it.com/jira/browse/REM-18839): The @ref RSDKAnalyticsSessionStartEventName "launch event" was not being triggered for most launches.
 * [REM-18565](https://jira.rakuten-it.com/jira/browse/REM-18565): The `page_id` parameter was completely ignored by the @ref RATTracker "RAT tracker" when processing a @ref RSDKAnalyticsPageVisitEventName "visit event".